How to Think Better: Workshops on Great Strategic Thinking

 Audiences

 We have delivered workshops on six continents to audiences from 10 to 600 people.
-Audiences from a single company or from many.
+Audiences from one company or many.
 Audiences of senior executives, middle management, or business-school students.
 Audiences speaking English, audiences needing simultaneous translation.

 Length

-Our workshops can be adjusted to fit time slots from an hour to a day.
-That means you can use a workshop as an energetic, provocative event in a company meeting; you can insert a workshop in a management-development program at a corporate university; you can make a workshop the in-depth, out-of-the-box focus for your department.
+Our workshops can be adjusted to fit time slots from one hour to several days.
+That means you can use a workshop as an energetic, provocative event in a company meeting; you can insert a workshop in a management-development program at a corporate university; you can make a workshop an out-of-the-box experience for your department.

 Aim the spotlight